Photo by Jeff Sheldon on Unsplash

 I am privileged enough to say that I have a Bachelor of Arts in English from York University.
 I say that I am privileged because I know that post-secondary school (although almost necessary today to get a decent job) is really expensive.
 School is getting so expensive that some people just can’t afford it or the debt that comes with it (and they can’t even land a job that pays enough to chisel down the debt that they were allowed to take on while paying to live).
-For those people who are struggling with their debt, try refinancing your student loans.
-There is always a way to get your financial situation in order.

 I love my degree, and I think I use it every day, but if I had the chance to do it over again I would probably do creative writing.
 I say this because I am really passionate about creative writing, and I heard amazing things about that program.
 I remember being jealous to hear that creative writing majors were studying Harry Potter one week or another amazing book the next (while I studied the great classics/western literary canon).
 I was in the wrong major – social work – and switching into English allowed me to transfer my social work courses into electives, and doing that allowed me to take more and more English courses as an English major.
 However, as they say, everything happens for a reason: I met some really cool people in English.
 I also had some amazing profs and teaching assistants (T.A’s).
 I do like the literature that I studied, and I feel like I have a well-rounded education.
 And anyway, everyone knows that school is 50% the degree or diploma and 50% the experience.
 I had an amazing experience (especially when I moonlighted as a residence/rez student every time that I stayed in friends dorms on campus).